vercel/commerce/site/comments.md

 I will capture any feedback here while going through the content, for the purpose of making the content as frictionless as possible, so that adoption is higher for Extend as well as any Cypress users who want to perform self-learning.

+TL, DR; the source repo is vastly different and environment variables are not possible to get to work as described.
+All the below are a consequence of that.
+At the end, these issues can be figured out but it requires a high amount of know-how and willpower.
+We need to make it so that things work with batteries included, without having to wrestle anything.

 ## [Part 1- Creating a Shopify Partners Store](https://learn.cypress.io/tutorials/creating-a-shopify-partners-store)

 Shopify must have made updates.
 One can figure out their way through it, but on Cypress side we need to update the screenshots and also slightly update the instructions.